Career Definition for a Therapeutic Recreation Specialist

 Career and Economic Outlook

-Faster-than-average growth in the number of therapeutic recreation, or recreational therapist, positions is expected during the years 2014-2024.
-The U.S. Bureau of Labor Statistics (BLS) projects 12% growth in employment opportunities during that time.
-The BLS also reports a median salary of $45,890 for recreational therapists as of 2015.
+Average growth in the number of therapeutic recreation, or recreational therapist, positions is expected during the years 2016-2026.
+The U.S. Bureau of Labor Statistics (BLS) projects 7% growth in employment opportunities during that time.
+The BLS also reports a median salary of $47,680 for recreational therapists as of 2017.
 The highest salaries tend to be earned by therapeutic recreation specialists working in association with the federal government.

 Alternate Career Options